1sakuta/python-image-flipper/README.md

 # Image Flipper.
-Sowft written in Python  to flip images.
+Soft written in Python  to flip images.

 For additional information go to the wiki.